 \subsection{Baseline Solutions}

-To the best of our knowledge, there is currently no prior scheduler specifically designed for multi-coflow scheduling in multi-core OCS networks under the \textit{not-all-stop} reconfiguration model.
-We therefore construct representative baselines by replacing or ablating individual components of Algorithm \ref{alg:alg1} ($\textsc{Ours}$). \begin{itemize} \item \textbf{WSPT-ORDER} Following prior work \cite{wang2026scheduling}, considering a heuristic global coflow ordering rule in place of the LP-guided ordering of Algorithm \ref{alg:alg1}.
+We construct representative baselines by replacing or ablating individual components of Algorithm \ref{alg:alg1} ($\textsc{Ours}$). \begin{itemize} \item \textbf{WSPT-ORDER} Considering a heuristic global coflow ordering rule in place of the LP-guided ordering of Algorithm \ref{alg:alg1}.
 Specifically, each coflow $C_{m}$ is assigned a priority score $w_{m}/T_{\mathrm{LB}}\left(D_{m}\right)$, where $T_{\mathrm{LB}}\left(D_{m}\right)=\delta+\frac{\rho_{m}}{R}$.
 Coflows are subsequently sorted in non-increasing order based on this score.
 This ordering rule prioritizes coflows with higher weights and lower intrinsic service requirements, thereby approximating the weighted shortest-processing-time (WSPT) principle.
 The inter-core flow allocation and intra-core circuit scheduling procedures remain unchanged from those in Algorithm \ref{alg:alg1}. \item \textbf{SUNFLOW-S} Replace the intra-core circuit scheduling module in Algorithm \ref{alg:alg1} with Sunflow \cite{sunflow} under the \textit{not-all-stop} model.
 The global coflow order and inter-core flow allocation remain unchanged. \item \textbf{BvN-S} Replace the intra-core circuit scheduling module in Algorithm \ref{alg:alg1} with Birkhoff-von Neumann (BvN) decomposition \cite{BvN} under the \textit{all-stop} model.
 Since BvN decomposition applies to doubly stochastic matrices, the demand matrix must first be transformed into a doubly stochastic form before decomposition is performed.
 The global coflow order and inter-core flow allocation remain unchanged. \item \textbf{LOAD-ONLY} Replace the $\tau$-aware inter-core flow allocation in Algorithm \ref{alg:alg1} with a load-only policy.
 Each flow is assigned to the core that minimizes $\rho_{1:m}^{k}/r^{k}$, i.e., the reconfiguration term $\tau_{1:m}^{k}\delta$ is ignored.
 The global coflow order and intra-core circuit scheduling remain unchanged. \end{itemize}